-- Satisfactorily complete Years 9 and 10 or gain other qualifications that satisfy NESA - Attend a government school, an accredited non-government school, a NSW Education Standards Authority recognised school outside NSW, or a TAFE college - Complete HSC: All My Own Work (or its equivalent) before you submit any work for Preliminary or HSC courses, unless you are only entered for Year 11 and Year 12 Life Skills courses - Satisfactorily complete courses in the patterns of study detailed below - Sit for and make a serious attempt at the required HSC exams - Meet the HSC minimum standard of literacy and numeracy within five years of starting your HSC course (this does not apply to students taking the HSC in 2018 or 2019).
+- Satisfactorily complete Years 9 and 10 or gain other qualifications that satisfy NESA. - Satisfactorily complete Year 11, 12 units of preliminary courses before commencing the corresponding year 12 courses. - Attend a government school, an accredited non-government school, a NSW Education Standards Authority recognised school outside NSW, or a TAFE college - Complete HSC: All My Own Work (or its equivalent) before you submit any work for Preliminary or HSC courses, unless you are only entered for Year 11 and Year 12 Life Skills courses. - Satisfactorily complete courses in the patterns of study detailed below. - Sit for and make a serious attempt at the required HSC exams. - Meet the HSC minimum standard of literacy and numeracy within five years of starting your HSC course.